Code-Institute-Submissions/Muse/README.md

 This is a wireframe mock up that I designed at the beginning of this section for the project.
 [Download Wireframe Here](https://f46ea3ff-2f95-40a7-882c-ac0d118f3012.ws-eu01.gitpod.io/files/download/?id=a7b0abc3-ed76-4543-a88f-49217a638dd6)

-*Can also view this PDF in the GitHub Repository*
+*You can also view this PDF in the GitHub Repository*

 ## Features

-* Homepage that allows users to recognise what website they are on.
+* Homepage that allows the users to recognise what website they are on.
 * About page that tells users about the Band.
-* Gallery Page gives the users small examples of Muse's music and pictures.
+* Gallery Page that gives the users a small example of Muse's music and pictures.
-* Subscribe page that allows users to subscribe to all the lastest news.
+* Subscribe page that allows the users to subscribe to all the lastest news.

 ### Features Left to Implement